thavelick/thavelick.github.io/drafts/nosetests_only_recurses_subfolders_that_are_modules.md

 ---
 slug: til/nosetests_only_recurses_subfolders_that_are_modules
 categories: til, blog
-title: nosetests Only Recurses Sub-folders That Are Modules
+title: TIL: nosetests - Only Recurses Sub-folders That Are Modules
 publish_date: 2022-09-25
 ---
 In a project I work on, we organize tests under a `tests` folder.
 Within that